ghgeist/texas_border_data_analysis/README.md

 ## Source Data
 ### Technical notes
 The TDPS's Border Report data can be found here: https://txucr.nibrs.com/Report/BorderReport.
 The report for each year needs to be downloaded individually.
 Each report is a .xlsx file with three tabs: By Agency, By Month, By Crime Statistic.
-For the purpose of this project, I analyzed the 'By Agency' data where there should be 85 law enforcement agencies and 11 crime categories in each report (2017 - 2023).
+For the purpose of this project, I analyzed the data on the 'By Agency' tab for the years 2017 to 2023.
+In the report, there are 85 law enforcement agencies covering 14 counties and reporting on 11 NIBRS crime types.

 ### Context
 Prior to 2023, crime reporting in Texas was _voluntary_.
 It was only in 2023 that the Texas Legislature mandated that local law enforcement agencies implement an incident-based reporting system and use it to report data and statistics to the Unified Crime Reporting (UCR) program.
 Currently, TDPS is transitioning between the FBI's legacy UCR, Summary Reporting System (SRS), to the new National Incident-Based Reporting System (NIBRS) which is more detailed.
 Although NIBRS has been approved for general use since March 1988 [source](https://www2.fbi.gov/ucr/faqs.htm), only 73% of the U.S.'s law enforcement agencies are participating as of the third quarter in 2023 [source](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/explorer/crime/quarterly).
 The Marshall Project did some excellent reporting on the issues and consequences around this transition in July 2023: [link](https://www.themarshallproject.org/2023/07/13/fbi-crime-rates-data-gap-nibrs)